Farious/Portfolio/_posts/2021-07-10-1-perception-is-reality.md

 ## Example

-    You agree with your _line manager_ to take some time-off today and that you will make it later tonight.
+>You agree with your _line manager_ to take some time-off today and that you will make it later tonight.
+>

-    Your _individual contributor_ sees you working at 00h15, e.g. a commit timestamp.
+>Your _individual contributor_ sees you working at 00h15, e.g. a commit timestamp.
-    - Will he know that you agreed with your lead?
+>- Will he know that you agreed with your lead?
-    - Will he think that you did overtime?
+>- Will he think that you did overtime?
-    - Will that positively re-enforce that its ok to work after-hours?
+>- Will that positively re-enforce that its ok to work after-hours?
-    - And your peers?
+>- And your peers?
 Will they think that you are trying to over-achieve?
-    - How will that shape their relationship with you or with the company?
+>- How will that shape their relationship with you or with the company?